 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Regional Development, Construction, Housing and Communal Services of Ukraine (Minregion)
+Lead executing agency: Ministry of Regional Development, Construction, Housing and Communal Services (MinRegion)

 Overall term: 2015 to 2020

-Decentralisation and regional development have been the top priorities for the post-Euromaidan government since early 2014.
-Efforts at national level have led to the adoption of important laws and implementing guidelines, with more in the pipeline.
+Decentralisation and regional development have been priorities for the government of Ukraine since early 2014.
+Efforts at the national level have led to the adoption of important laws and implementing guidelines, with more in the pipeline.
 Budget and tax legislation, for instance, have been adapted to enable local authorities to mobilise more domestic revenue and to strengthen municipal financial systems.

-In addition to funding from Germany and combined financing by the European Union, Denmark, Estonia, Poland and Sweden are also involved in the overall programme.
-The GIZ-implemented component of the programme offers training and advisory services and thus develops national, regional and local capacities in the areas of communication, professionalisation and coordination.
+In addition to funding from Germany and the European Union, EU member states Denmark, Estonia, Poland and Sweden have also been involved in the overall programme It offer training and advisory services.
+This contributes to the development of national, regional and local capacities in the areas of communication, professionalisation and coordination.
 At the same time, it supports the capacity and efficiency of local government bodies and promotes transparency in budget management.

-A range of different advisory services (e.g. consultation from experts, training courses, workshops, study trips, discussion forums) help Ukrainian communities and local decisionmakers in terms of delivering services to the country’s citizens.
-The programme also encourages exchange across individual administrative levels as well as the involvement of civil society and citizens in the reform process.
+A range of different advisory services such as consultation from experts, training courses, workshops, study trips, and discussion forums help Ukrainian communities and local decisionmakers in terms of delivering services to the country’s citizens.
+The programme also encourages exchange across administrative levels as well as the involvement of civil society and citizens in the reform process.

-At national level, the support of the Central Reform Office has improved the steering capacities of Minregion.
-Within the framework of the decentralisation and regional development reforms, the Central Reform Office now plays an important role in the exchange of information between Minregion and donors and partner ministries, as well as in the coordination of joint planning processes.
+At the national level, the support of the programme has improved the steering capacities of MinRegion within the framework of the decentralisation and regional development reforms.
 The programme also lends its backing to the efforts undertaken on a monthly basis by the Special Envoy of the German Government, Professor Georg Milbradt.
-Having attended over a hundred meetings and talks with all of the relevant Ukrainian stakeholders, he has drafted a list of laws for the reforms, helping to bring broader discussions of the decentralisation reform to focus on specific priority areas.
+Having attended over a hundred meetings and talks with all relevant Ukrainian stakeholders, he has drafted a list of laws for the reforms, helping to bring broader discussions of the decentralisation reform to focus on specific priority areas.

-With the support of the programme, more than 3,700 training sessions, workshops, conferences and on-site consultations had been held throughout Ukraine by the end of 2017.
-These measures reached around 88,000 participants, more than half of whom were women.
-About 20,000 participants were representatives from municipalities.
-Of those who attended training sessions, 84 percent were able to give a specific example of how their newly acquired knowledge had helped them to perform their duties better.
+With the support of the programme, more than 18,500 training sessions, workshops, conferences and on-site consultations have been held throughout Ukraine by mid 2019.
+These measures have reached around 245,000 participants, more than half of whom were women.
+Of those who attended training sessions, 80 per cent were able to give a specific example of how their newly acquired knowledge had helped them to perform their duties better.
 These examples range from the use of new tools and improved communication within the municipalities to fulfilling tasks in a more citizen-oriented manner.

-The programme has organised 46 dialogue events and ten media training sessions.
-Twelve radio and television programmes have been produced and broadcast in cooperation with public media organisations.
-Public awareness of the decentralisation reform has risen by five per cent, with a survey showing that 71 percent of the population had improved their knowledge of the reform process.
+The programme has organised over 200 dialogue events with civil society and numerous media training sessions.
+Radio and television programmes have been produced and broadcast in cooperation with public media organisations.